uf-mil-electrical/Navigator_Kill_Board/Project Overview.md

 # Navigator Kill Board Project Overview

 ## General
+* Assign Aditya the task of creating and updating as we go electrical/hardware and firmware flow diagrams so that people (us included) can get a quick understanding visually of the system and our code (03/17/2022)
 * Some of our questions have been answered.
 Still in the process of getting access to Solar Park to look at Navigator.
 We'll proceed with what's in the [firmware](https://github.com/uf-mil-electrical/Navigator_Kill_Board/edit/master/Project%20Overview.md#firmware) section.
 If the delay is too long, we'll assume Kill Switch is what's on the sub and work from there.
 (03/13/2022)
 * Potentially helpful software, schematics, and documentation
 	* [Altium Project of Kill Board to be updated](https://github.com/uf-mil-electrical/SVN-Legacy/tree/master/Navigator%20SVN/Current%20Projects/Kill%20Board)